JCB INDIA LIMITED

 The responsibility of the CSR Committee shall be to:

 - Formulate and recommend the CSR Policy to the Board for approval.
-The Committee shall indicate the projects to be undertaken by the Company as specified in Schedule VII.
+The Committee shall indicate the projects to be undertaken by the Company in areas or subject specified in Schedule VII of the Companies Act, 2013.

 - Recommend the amount of expenditure to be incurred on activities undertaken in CSR projects.